Mell-Anderson/Mellogram/README.md

-# This is a game, its version 0.2.0, I'm a novice developer, so don't judge too hard.
+# This is a game, its version 0.1.8, I'm a novice developer, so don't judge too hard.

 ### Innovations:

-- Completed translation of ru and en
+- Added account login.
-- Remove buttons
+- Logout.
+- Added account registration.
+- Saving the result.
 - Fix bugs

 ### Launch and installation: